-- 1.3.17 Since inception, the Council has received dividends from its property fund investments totalling £827,300.
-It was previously reported that there were no indicators that the market would contract in the short term.
-Since then there has been a decline in the capital value of the property funds against the original purchase price as we entered a recession.
-The property funds continue to distribute dividends of which we have received £86,200 for the first six months of the year. - 1.3.18 Members are reminded that higher yielding investments (e.g. property, equities) have the potential to fluctuate in value, both up and down.
+- 1.3.21 The current situation with Lothbury could not have been foreseen and is due to a surge in redemptions which happened in a very short period of time, and was primarily related to pension funds invested in the fund who hold significant shares. - 1.3.22 Members are reminded that higher yielding investments (e.g. property, equities) have the potential to fluctuate in value, both up and down.
 It is this feature which makes them unsuitable for short term investment where certainty over value at maturity is a key criteria.
-The Council's property fund investments are not required to meet day to day spending commitments and will only be realised should a higher yielding opportunity be identified. - 1.3.19 Medium term investment.
+The Council's property fund investments are not required to meet day to day spending commitments and will only be realised should a higher yielding opportunity be identified. - 1.3.23 Medium term investment.
 In recent years multi asset (diversified income) funds have grown in popularity.
-The rational for adopting such a fund was explored in the Audit Committee report of January 2018 and their use for medium-term investment reaffirmed in the January 2021 Audit Committee report which introduced the multi asset funds into the 2021/22 Annual Investment Strategy.

-- 1.3.20 Like property funds, multi asset funds aim to generate returns over and above inflation and thus preserve spending power.
-The March 2020 cut in bank rate and its impact on the level of investment income in the early years of our MTFS provided added impetus to progress such an investment and provide some mitigation against a "low Bank Rate for longer". - 1.3.21 A total of £4.25m was invested in 2021/22 between three funds chosen from the rigorous selection process, Fidelity Multi Asset Income Fund, Ninety-One Diversified Income Fund and Aegon Diversified Monthly Income Fund.
+The rational for adopting such a fund was explored in the Audit Committee report of January 2018 and their use for medium-term investment reaffirmed in the January 2021 Audit Committee report which introduced the multi asset (diversified income) funds into the Annual Investment Strategy. - 1.3.24 Like property funds, multi asset (diversified income) funds aim to generate returns over and above inflation and thus preserve spending power. - 1.3.25 A total of £4.25m was invested in 2021/22 between three funds chosen from the rigorous selection process, Fidelity Multi Asset Income Fund, Ninety-One Diversified Income Fund and Aegon Diversified Monthly Income Fund.
 It is expected that each fund will deliver a return in excess of 3% per annum and preserve capital over the five-year duration of the investment.
-Funds invested included the proceeds from the sale of Riverwalk offices.
-Additional multi asset fund investments could be made in the future as resources become available from asset disposals and other windfalls. - 1.3.22 During the period April 2022 to November 2022 the £4.25m investment in multi asset funds generated dividends of £126,600 which represents an annualised return of 4.47%. - 1.3.23 Treasury management function.
-Income and expenditure estimates attributed to the Treasury Management function are provided at [Annex 4].
+Additional multi asset fund investments could be made in the future as resources become available from asset disposals and other windfalls. - 1.3.26 During the period April 2023 to November 2023 the £4.25m investment in multi asset funds generated dividends of £144,821 which represents an annualised return of 5.10%. - 1.3.27 Treasury management function.
+An extract from the draft income and expenditure estimates (due to be presented to the Overview and Scrutiny Committee on 25 January) attributed to the Treasury Management function are provided at [Annex 4].
 This shows the aggregate staff resource applied to treasury management is less than one full time equivalent and that income exceeds costs by a significant margin.
-Income in future years forms part of the Council's medium term financial strategy.
+Income in future years forms part of the Council's medium term financial strategy and is expected to decrease in the short term as Bank Rate pulls back.
 Expenditure is expected to rise in-line with inflation.

-1.4 Annual Investment Strategy for 2023/24
+1.4 Annual Investment Strategy for 2024/25